Dashticz/dashticz/docs/blocks/specials/weather.rst

 .. _owm3 :

-Open Weather Map 3.0
+Open Weather Map
 ~~~~~~~~~~~~~~~~~~~~

-Via https://openweathermap.org/ you can request a new API key and subscribe to the 3.0 API.
+Via https://openweathermap.org/ you can request a new API key and subscribe to weather API.

+At this moment (August 2023) two types of accounts can be created:

+  * Free account
+  * Onecall API 3.0

+For the differences see https://openweathermap.org/price.

+Main differences:

+  * Onecall API requires you to provide your credit card info.
+  * Onecall API provides 8 day weather forecast, free API only a 5 day forecast
+  * Onecall API provides hourly forecast info, while the free API only provides 3-hourly forecast info

+In the past it was possible to request a OWM 2.5 account as well.

+Dashticz supports all three OWM APIs.

-You have to provide a credit card number.
+For the Onecall API 3.0 you have to provide a credit card number.
 However, the first 2000 API calls are free of charge.
 Further,  on your OpenWeatherMap profile you can limit the number of daily allowed API calls, to prevent you accidentally make use of the service to often.

 See https://home.openweathermap.org/subscriptions